Parsing Language Reference Guide

 When choosing a field name, avoid using non-alphanumeric characters unless that goes against the conventional practice or a well-known name.
 For instance, in PAN-firewall parser there is a field named X-Forwarded-For

 .
 That name was selected after the well-known protocol header.
 Any other name would not be as easily recognized.
-But, whenever possible, it’s preferable to stick with alphanumeric names so that they won’t need quoting when they are used in Sumo Platform features, such as Sumo Logic core platform log and metric queries, action templates, and dashboards.
+But, whenever possible, it’s preferable to stick with alphanumeric names so that they won’t need quoting when they are used in Sumo Logic Platform features, such as Sumo Logic core platform log and metric queries, action templates, and dashboards.

 Field names beginning with _$